 Oyster benefits for females

-One of my favorite health benefits of oysters for women is that they’re a food source of vitamin D. And this vitamin is essential for women to maintain bone density.
+One of my favorite health benefits of oysters for women is that they’re a source of vitamin D. And this vitamin is essential for women to maintain bone density.
 They may even reduce the risk of osteoporosis.
 Although this doesn’t directly impact a woman’s libido, bone health can have an impact on sexual performance.

-How do oysters help sexually?
+What do oysters do to you sexually?

 Now that we understand the nutrition in this famously aphrodisiac seafood to help you maintain sexual health and overall health, let’s take a look at how oysters may directly impact sex.

+But there’s potentially an even more interesting way in which oysters may influence sexual function.
 In a 2005 study conducted by researchers from Barry University, revealed that oysters, along with other bivalves such as clams and mussels, may have a positive effect on sex hormone levels.
 According to the researchers, who presented their findings to the American Chemical Society, these bivalves contain the amino acids D-aspartic acid (D-Asp) and N-methyl-D-aspartate (NMDA), found to stimulate the release of sexual hormones in rats.

 RELATED: Why clams are among the 10 Best Foods For Men’s Sexual Health